Advertising for medicines: the keys to obtaining a visa in France

 Accelerated by the COVID-19 health crisis, the ANSM has implemented the dematerialization of visa applications via the national platform demarches-simplifiées.fr.
 The ANSM is thus temporarily opening a specific form for each filing period, and requests sent in paper format must now be exceptional.
 The applicant must then complete by scrupulously following the notice made available to users of the platform, by attaching a receipt of €510 previously issued after payment to the tax authorities.

-Article written by Gismonde PLAN, Senior Regulatory Affairs Advisor
+Article written by Mathilde ISRAEL, Regulatory Affairs and External Communication Advisor.

 * ANSM : Agence Nationale de Sécurité du Médicament et des produits de santé (ANSM is the French Authority in charge of assessing and surveying pharmaceutical products)